 Go Leaf Peeping

 Of course, leaf-peeping is a no-brainer in Colorado, with some of the best fall foliage in the country, thanks to the many aspen groves.
-Some of the hot spots include the town of Aspen, which is surrounded by impressive hues of golden bronze and dazzling yellows, as well as the drive on Trail Ridge Road which runs through Rocky Mountain National Park, and the Million Dollar Highway between Silverton and Ouray in southwest Colorado.
+Take a scenic fall drive to Aspen to discover impressive hues of golden bronze and dazzling yellows, as well as the drive on Trail Ridge Road which runs through Rocky Mountain National Park, and the Million Dollar Highway between Silverton and Ouray in southwest Colorado.
 Peak viewing time is typically from late September or early October through about mid-October, depending on the season and the particular elevation.

 Hear the Elks Bugle in Rocky Mountain National Park

 There are many reasons to visit Rocky Mountain National Park in the fall.
 Not only can you enjoy spectacular leaf-peeping, but this is elk mating season, a time when you can hear the elks bugle, and get a close up look at many of the animals.
-Plus, Estes Park, a beautiful mountain town that serves as its eastern gateway, hosts the annual Elk Fest in late September/early October.
-In 2017, it will take place on September 30th and October 1st, bringing amateur bugling, elk arts and crafts, elk education and much more, all in honor of the season.
+Plus, Estes Park, a beautiful mountain town that serves as its eastern gateway, hosts the annual Elk Fest.
+It features amateur bugling, elk arts and crafts, elk education and much more, all in honor of the season.

 What’s fall without visiting a pumpkin patch or running through a corn maze?
-While there are lots of places to do both in Colorado, the longest running corn maze can be found at Anderson Farms in Erie.
-Not only does it feature a 30-acre corn maze and pumpkin patch, but there are a wealth of other activities like hay rides, gem mining, gourd launching, pedal karts and more.
+While there are lots of places to do both in Colorado, the longest-running corn maze can be found at Anderson Farms in Erie.
+Not only does it feature a 25-acre corn maze and pumpkin patch, but there are a wealth of other activities like hayrides, gem mining, gourd launching, pedal karts and more.
 There’s also some rather spooky attractions for Halloween, like the ghost town, Zombie Paintball Hunt and Terror in the Corn.

-Other haunted hot spots include just about any hotel in Cripple Creek; Denver’s Brown Palace Hotel and the Molly Brown House.
+Other haunted hot spots include just about any hotel in Cripple Creek; Denver’s historic Brown Palace Hotel and Spa the Molly Brown House Museum.
 You can also visit Elitch Gardens to attend Fright Fest held every weekend in October.

 Enjoy Cultural Attractions for Free